DovetailSoftware/bolt/readme.md

 #### Requirements

-This version of Dovetai Bolt requires the following:
+This version of Dovetail Bolt requires the following:

 * **Clarify Version** - Any version
 * **Database** - Microsoft SQL Server, Oracle